Asia’s Best Shopping Destination

 It was a close-run vote with Tokyo, but hometown pride won out for Marco Polo Club members.
 People have long flocked to Hong Kong to shop, whether for luxury fashion, electronics or antiques.
 And with a growing independent scene coupled with thriving traditional markets, it remains a shoppers’ hotspot.

-‘It may not boast the cut-price deals on tech it once did, but Hong Kong’s shopping has broadened out to encompass some amazing home-grown brands as well as the global labels.’ –Adam White, group editor of Cathay Pacific’s Discovery and Silkroad magazines and part of our panel of travel experts
+‘It may not boast the cut-price deals on tech it once did, but Hong Kong’s shopping has broadened out to encompass some amazing home-grown brands as well as the global labels.’ –Adam White, group editor of Cathay’s inflight magazines, and part of our panel of travel experts

 Asia’s Best Shopping Destination Shortlist

 Leading international labels, sprawling malls, independent boutiques, markets for everything from antiques to fabrics, pearls to quirky souvenirs, Shanghai and shopping go hand in hand.

 From luxury brand shopping in Ginza and artisan crafts in Asakusa, to independent design in Kuramae, Shibuya’s youth fashion and Omote-sando’s hip design, Tokyo has it all and more.

 Not only is Bangkok home to malls that range from bargain-friendly to high-end, but the Chatuchak Weekend Market is one of the world’s largest markets selling everything you didn’t know you needed.

 Some go for the electronics, others for antiques, arts and crafts, apparel or accessories; many home in on the beauty products.
 Whatever your retail calling to Seoul, there’s something for everyone.

 The handicraft skills of Laos’s artisans make the ancient city of Luang Prabang a paradise for shoppers in search of something distinctive.
 Handmade arts and craft pieces, textiles and jewellery are among the standout items for shoppers to choose from.